Fortune Dogs

-Fortune Dogs (ふぉうちゅんドッグす, Fōchun Doggusu) is a manga series by Shuji Kishihara and Yasuharu Tomono serialized in Nakayoshi, about the lives of 48 puppies.
-An anime television series was produced based on the manga.
+Fortune Dogs (ふぉうちゅんドッグす, Fōchun Doggusu) is an anime television series produced by Vega Enterteinament that aired on TV Tokyo and its affiliates from July 4, 2002 to March 29, 2003.
+A manga adaptation by Kenta Tomono and Ito Makoto was serialized in Kodansha's Nakayoshi magazine.

 The main character's story presents the journey of the archetypal hero found in world mythologies and religions (the Monomyth), a theory developed by Joseph Campbell in his book The Hero with a Thousand Faces.

 Plot

 A French Bulldog is adopted from the Happy Kennel by a girl named Ai and is given the name Alex.
 She tells him stories and reads to him from a book titled The Adventures of Freddy about dog who leaves home to find the Fortune Tree.

 However, he is separated from Ai when he mistakenly follows a girl wearing the same clothes as Ai on a bus.
 Adopting the name Freddy, after the hero in Ai's storybook, Alex begins his quest to return to Ai.
 But before he can return to his owner, Freddy and his new friends must find the Fortune Tree and save it from dying, otherwise all the humans in the world will lose their good will and no longer care about their pets.